ynuo-o/Visual-system-logbook-/lab4/README.md

 <img src="9.png" width="300"> <img src="10.png" width="300">

 **What happens if keep thinning (n = inf)**

 As n increases, the ridge structures become progressively thinner.
 With n=∞, thinning converges to a minimally connected representation (skeleton-like) where ridges are close to one-pixel wide, while preserving overall connectivity as much as possible.

-**Relationship between thinning and thickening (after inversion)** When the image is inverted, the definition of “foreground” changes.
-Since thinning and thickening are applied to foreground pixels (value 1), thinning on the complemented image corresponds to a thickening-like effect relative to the original ridges.
-This demonstrates that thinning and thickening are complementary operations under image inversion (foreground/background swap).
+**Relationship between thinning and thickening (after inversion)** Thinning gradually reduces the ridge thickness of the fingerprint and eventually produces a skeleton-like structure when repeated until convergence.
+Thickening has the opposite tendency, expanding foreground regions.
+Although thinning and thickening are theoretically dual under image complementation, their visual results are not simple opposites in practical images.